-Professor Axel R. Pries, interim Chairman of the BIH Executive Board and Dean of Charité - Universitätsmedizin: “In light of the global threat posed by the SARS-CoV-2 virus, we as researchers have a duty to marshal all of our scientific knowledge to understand the virus and its infection strategies as well as the disease progression of COVID-19 patients.
+Professor Axel R. Pries, former interim Chairman of the BIH Executive Board and Dean of Charité - Universitätsmedizin: “In light of the global threat posed by the SARS-CoV-2 virus, we as researchers have a duty to marshal all of our scientific knowledge to understand the virus and its infection strategies as well as the disease progression of COVID-19 patients.
 Only so can we better identify high-risk patients and develop new therapies and vaccines.
 Every contribution towards this effort makes a difference.”

 In order to best promote research into SARS-CoV-2 and COVID-19 at the Charité and the BIH, the newly established Charité/BIH COVID-19 Research Board coordinates all research projects.
 Staffed by experts from a wide range of disciplines, it aims to promote synergies, make the use of scarce biomaterials as efficient as possible, and enable joint access to technologies.

 Here we will keep you informed about current developments regarding SARS-CoV-2 / COVID-19 and activities of the Berlin Institute of Health